 Method III: Import Contacts into Gmail

-BONUS: Hit that balancing between receiving too much Spam and missing out on important emails by Whitelisting the domains that matter in Gmail.
+BONUS: Hit that balance between receiving too much Spam and missing out on important emails by Whitelisting the domains that matter in Gmail.